The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Want to add Proof-of-Control to your product?

-Learn how to integrate independent provability into your existing solution and join the ecosystem of Proof-of-Control vendors.
+Learn how to integrate verifiability into your existing solution and join the ecosystem of Proof-of-Control vendors.

 Request a briefing on which member's tech could work for you →